oVirt/ovirt-site/source/feature/sr-iov.html.md

 *   <b>plugging</b>
     -   hot plug of passthough vnic is possible if there is available VF on the PF.
 *   <b>unplugging</b>
-    -   if the vnic is pasthrough the VF will be released (deleted?)
+    -   if the vnic is pasthrough the VF will be released (and free for use).

 ##### vnic linking

 *   <b>linking</b>
     -   linking of passthough vnic is possible if there is available VF on the PF.
 *   <b>unlinking</b>
-    -   if the vnic is pasthrough the VF will be released (deleted?)
+    -   if the vnic is pasthrough the VF will be released (and free for use).

-##### run vm

-*   if there is no are no nics that support sr-iov on the host? if there are no available VFs?

 ##### network labelling

-*   (open issue- is it supported on passthrough networks?)
+*   setting a label on a passthrough network should be supported.
+*   the validation of the action should be according to the network co-existence rules (see setup networks flow fore more details).

 ##### setup networks

 *   <b>max_vfs</b>
     -   max_vfs is a new propery that will be added to host nic.
+    -   it should be enabled just on nics that support sr-iov.
     -   editing the propery
-        -   setting 0
-            -   means sr-iov will not be enabled for this nic
-            -   if there are passthrough networks attached to it the will be automatically detached
-                -   if there are running vms on the host that are using those networks the operation (of changing max_vfs to 0) will fail.
         -   setting other value than 0
-            -   enables sr-iov on the physical nic.
             -   if sr-iov is not supported on the physical nic, the operation will fail with explanation error message.
             -   limits the number of its VFs to max_vfs value.
             -   if the updated value is bigger than the max_vfs that can be supported by the physical nic, the operation will fail with explanation error message.